Study live cells using non-invasive & non-toxic methods

 Another advantage is that the duration of time-lapse experiments is not limited by the threat of phototoxicity.
 So in theory, if cells are kept in a tightly controlled environment (i.e. appropriate temperature, CO2

 levels, pH) with sufficient nutrient supplies, experiments could go on for weeks or even months depending on your experimental context.

 Figure 3 | A comparison between label-free and fluorescence live-cell imaging techniques.

 Label-free metrics and their biological relevance

-To study cell populations to analyse overall growth, migration or colony formation the CytoSMART Omni can be considered.
+To study cell populations to analyze overall growth, migration, or colony formation the CytoSMART Omni can be considered.

-For a more detailed view on single cells behavior you can consider the CytoSMART Lux2
+For a more detailed view of single cells and their behavior, you can consider the CytoSMART Lux2.

-A recent study conducted by Caldon and Burgess5 is a good example of label-free morphology metrics being used to track the fate of single-cells in bright-field (using 10-20X magnification) time-lapse videos.
-The authors were able to successfully track and quantify cell cycle length, cell fate and mitotic phenotypes (the protocol and software used are all open-source).
+A recent study conducted by Caldon and Burgess5 is a good example of label-free morphology metrics being used to track the fate of single-cells in brightfield (using 10-20X magnification) time-lapse videos.
+The authors were able to successfully track and quantify cell cycle length, cell fate, and mitotic phenotypes (the protocol and software used are all open-source).
 The images in Figure 6 show examples of the morphological features that they were able to identify and quantify from their time-lapse video.
 A study by Kasprowicz et al. is an example of measuring cellular dynamics metrics to characterize single-cell cell behavior.
-This study highlights the power of tracking single-cells to analyse behaviour change compared to population averages6.
+This study highlights the power of tracking single-cells to analyze behavior change compared to population averages6.